ckan/ckan/doc/extensions/tutorial.rst

    CKAN config file to activate the extension's features.

 You can use ``cookiecutter`` command to create an "empty" extension from a template.
-Or the CLI command ``ckan generate extension`` First, activate your CKAN virtual environment:
+Or the CLI command ``ckan generate extension``.
+For whichever method you choose, the first step is to activate your CKAN virtual
+environment:

 .. parsed-literal::

    |activate|

+.. topic:: ``cookiecutter``

 When you run ``cookiecutter``, your new extension's directory will be created in the current working directory by default (you can override this